Tracking wildfires from ignition to aftereffects

-Wildfires are unplanned and uncontrolled fires that rapidly spread across an area.
-While fire is an essential process for many ecosystems, wildfires can be disastrous to anything in their path.
+Wildfires are unplanned and uncontrolled fires that spread rapidly.
+They can be disastrous to anything in their path.
+And yet, fire is an essential process for many ecosystems.

 The Wildfires program area uses Earth observations to help communities manage the impacts of fires.
 The program provides applications and tools to arm decision makers with the information they need to act.
 It is also part of a network of collaborators working to reduce wildfire risks before, during and after events.

 The Wildfires program area collaborates with decision makers, providing them with applications and tools based on NASA’s wealth of Earth observations.
 The goal is so they can help communities manage the impacts of fire.
 It is also part of a network of collaborators working to reduce wildfire risks before, during and after events.